Timing is everything, especially when it comes to determining how to start an affiliate program for your business.

 Sure, anyone can share an affiliate link… but the highest conversion rates come from individuals who have experience with your program (or services and courses) and can give a genuine account of it to their network of trusted relationships.

-People see through a make-me-money-fast scheme, whether it’s coming from your mouth or the mouth of your affiliate partners.
+People see through the get-rich-quick affiliate content scheme, whether it’s coming from your mouth or through user-generated content from your affiliate partners.

-So make sure that you’ve done your due diligence by making sure your program or services are stellar and that you have happy clients who are more than ready to share the news about it all.
+So do your due diligence by making sure your program or services are stellar and that you have happy clients who are more than ready to share the news about it all.

 2. The Most Valuable Affiliates Have A Following Of Their Own